Crashes, delays as winter storm brings snow, gusty winds to much of Minnesota

 The Minnesota Star Tribune

-Between 4 and 7 inches of snow are expected to fall in an area stretching from Little Falls, Minn. through the northern Twin Cities suburbs to Eau Claire, Wis. where a winter storm warning is in effect through Wednesday morning.
+Between 4 and 7 inches of snow were expected to fall in an area stretching from Little Falls, Minn., through the northern and eastern Twin Cities suburbs to Eau Claire, Wis., where a winter storm warning is in effect through Wednesday morning.

-A winter weather advisory for the potential of 3 to 5 inches covers an area from Detroit Lakes and Fergus Falls southeast through the core of the metro area and extending to Rochester and Winona, the National Weather Service said.
+A winter weather advisory for the potential of 3 to 5 inches covered an area from Detroit Lakes and Fergus Falls southeast through the core of the metro area and extending to Rochester and Winona, the NWS said.

-The heaviest amounts will be along and north of I-94, said National Weather Service meteorologist Caleb Grunzke.
+The heaviest snowfall was earlier expected to be along and north of I-94, said NWS meteorologist Caleb Grunzke.

-Roads, especially bridges and overpasses, are likely to become glazed with ice, creating hazardous conditions especially during the evening commute, the Weather Service warns.
+Roads, especially bridges and overpasses, were likely to become glazed with ice, creating hazardous conditions, especially during the evening commute, the NWS warned earlier.

 “Travel is going to be bad,” Grunzke said.
 “I’d recommend against it.”

-Southwestern Minnesota won’t see as much snow, but an inch or two is possible.
 Combined with winds howling at up to 50 mph, blizzard conditions could develop from Albert Lea west to Worthington and north to Marshall.
-The area is covered by a winter storm watch.
+The area is covered by a winter storm watch, with a high wind warning for eight counties in far southwestern Minnesota.

 The metro area, where winds could be as high as 35 mph, has picked up 11.2 inches of snow for the season as of Tuesday morning, slightly above the average of 10.5 inches for this point in the season.

-In western Minnesota, low temperatures Saturday could approach minus 20 degrees with wind chill values in the -25 to -35 degree range.
+In western Minnesota, low temperatures Saturday could approach minus-20 degrees with wind chill values in the minus-25 to minus-35 degree range.

 Temperatures should moderate by early next week with readings more typical of mid-December in the teens and 20s.